renovate-bot/khulnasoft-lab-_-vulx/docs/docs/coverage/os/alma.md

 Please see [here](index.md#supported-os) for supported versions.

-The table below outlines the features offered by Trivy.
+The table below outlines the features offered by Vul.

 |               Feature                | Supported |
 |:------------------------------------:|:---------:|